earthly/website/blog/_posts/2022-03-24-aws-lambda-docker.md

  - just an example
 ---

-Most of the code I've had running on AWS's cloud has been in the form of docker containers, running in Kubernetes clusters.
-And from my perspective, AWS was invisible, all I needed to concern myself with was the intricacies of getting the yaml for kubectl apply right.
-The actual specifics of the cluster and how its configured was outside of my area of concern, unless something went wrong and then I could just ping some Ops expert to help me out.
-But that seems like overkill for many tasks – the operational burden of maintaining Kubernetes is not free.
+Most of the code I've had running on AWS's cloud has been in docker containers, running in Kubernetes clusters.
+And from my perspective, AWS was invisible.
+All I needed to concern myself with was the intricacies of getting the YAML for `kubectl apply` right.
+Of course, the cluster's configuration was not my concern unless something went wrong, but I could then ping some Ops expert to help me out.
+But all that seems overkill for many tasks – the operational burden of maintaining Kubernetes is not free.

-What if I just want a simple container running in my AWS account, with some endpoints open to the world.
+What if I want a simple container running in my AWS account, with some endpoints open to the world?
 What is the best way to get that in place?
-AWS offers many options.
-There is Amazon Elastic Container Service (ECS), Amazon Elastic Kubernetes Service (EKS), AWS App Runner and AWS Lightsail.
+AWS offers many options: Amazon Elastic Container Service (ECS), Amazon Elastic Kubernetes Service (EKS), AWS App Runner, and AWS Lightsail.
 Maybe there are more options?
-I'm not sure how anyone keeps up with the myriad of options AWS offers.
-But, an option with some nice properties is AWS Lambda.
+I'm not sure how anyone keeps up with the myriad AWS possibilities.
+But, an option with some excellent attributes is AWS Lambda.

 ## Containers on AWS Lambda

-AWS lambda, in it's first revision, supported giving the lambda a zip file of code, that corresponded to their lambda API and that was about it.
-But it has some two nice scalability features.
-One, it could scale up to thousands of instances based on request load and two, it scaled down to zero when no requests were coming in.
-That aggressive scheduling, combined with a billing structure where you only for the time your lambda is running is what caused all the buzz around lambdas back in 2014
+In its first revision, AWS Lambda supported giving the lambda a zip file of code, and that was about it.
+But it had two exciting scalability features.
+One, it could scale up to thousands of instances based on request load, and two, it scaled down to zero when no requests were coming in.
+That aggressive scheduling, combined with a billing structure where you only for the time your lambda is running, caused all the buzz around lambdas back when it was launched in 2014.

 > AWS Lambda is a compute service that runs your code in response to events and automatically manages the compute resources for you, making it easy to build applications that respond quickly to new information.
 AWS Lambda starts running your code within milliseconds of an event such as an image upload, in-app activity, website click, or output from a connected device.
 You can also use AWS Lambda to create new back-end services where compute resources are automatically triggered based on custom requests.

 But, I never got interested in lambdas myself.
-I worked in Scala, which runs on the JVM, which has a slow start-up time, and I also was into containers as a packaging unit and so although I heard people talk about lamda's I didn't pay attention.
+I worked in Scala, which runs on the JVM, which has a slow start-up time, and I also was into containers as a packaging unit and so although I heard people talk about lambda's I didn't pay attention.

-But then in 2020, AWS added support for containers.
-This maybe naive of me, but the tech stack suddenly made more sense to me.
-If I could take my app, wrap it up in a container, which I was doing already, and have it running in AWS Lambda then it was sort of like getting to deploy things into a giant Kubernetes cluster in the sky.
-The horizontal scaling features that were hard to get right in Kubernetes (`HPAScaleToZero`), were built into lambdas and if your app has a slow start up time, with provisioned concurrency, you can always keep some instances running, never scaling back right to zero.
+But then, in 2020, AWS added support for containers.
+This may be naive, but the lambda product suddenly made more sense to me.
+If I could take my app, wrap it up in a container, which I was doing already, and have it running in AWS Lambda, it was like getting to deploy things into a giant Kubernetes cluster in the sky.
+The horizontal scaling features that were hard to get right in Kubernetes (`HPAScaleToZero`), were built into lambdas, and if your app has a slow start up time, with provisioned concurrency, you can always keep some instances running, never scaling back right to zero.

-All of this to say, 8 years afters its launch, I'm starting to see what the hype is about.
-With that extended preamble, let me show you the set up for running a container in a lambda.
+All of this to say, 8 years after its launch, I'm starting to see what the hype is about.
+So let me show you the setup for running a container in a Lambda.

-What I'm going to make will be pretty simple, it will be a small node.js app that will take a url, download it and return the results.
-Basically a simple web proxy.
+What I'm going to make will be pretty straightforward.
+It will be a small node.js app that will take a URL, download it, and return the results – basically a simple web proxy.

 ## TypeScript Lambda

-The first thing I'm going to do is create typescript file that will be the bulk of my lambda.
-Any programming language that can run inside a container will work though.
+The first thing I'm going to do is create a TypeScript file that will be the bulk of my lambda.
+Any programming language that can run inside a container will work, though.
 The main trick is just conforming to the shape of input and output expected by a lambda.

 For instance, when I make a request against the AWS API gateway that I'll be setting up shortly, like this: